 Read — (i) Why Learn Spanish? (ii) Reasons to Learn French (iii) Career After Learning German (iv) Scope of Korean Language (v) Future of Chinese Language (vi) Job prospects in Japanese (vii) Job Opportunities in Italian (viii) Persian Courses in Delhi (ix) Arabic Classes in Delhi

-Why Learn the Turkish Language in India?
+Why Learn Turkish in India?

 Turkish is the most popular Turkic language.
-Turkish is a language spoken by more than 80 million people, the majority of whom resides in Turkey.
+Turkish is a language spoken by more than 80 million people, the majority of whom reside in Turkey.
 It also has a sizable speaking population in Germany, Greece, and other countries that borders Turkey.

 A variant of the Turkic language (of the same family) is also beneficial in places like in Afghanistan, Turkmenistan (Turkmen), Azerbaijan (Azeri), China (Uyghur), Uzbekistan (Uzbek), Kazakhstan (Kazakh), and Kyrgyzstan (Kyrgyz).

-Due to Turkey geostrategic position, it connects Eastern Europe, Central Asian, and the Middle East.
+Due to Turkey’s geostrategic position, it connects Eastern Europe, Central Asian, and the Middle East.
 The Modern Standard Turkish is based on the dialect of Istanbul, Turkey’s largest city.
 Turkey is the 17th largest economy in the world and growing at a steady pace.
 Turkish is getting more influential and advantageous when it comes to international business, trade, and political affairs.